microsoft/TypeScript-Handbook/pages/tutorials/Vue.md

   },
 ```

-You'll be able to now build by running
+Once we add an entry point, we'll be able to build by running

 ```sh
 npm run build